 Figure 3.
 Specificity of LAMP primer sets for targeted genera within the methanogenic archaea.
 Evolutionary relationships of elongation factor 2 (aEF-2) genes within hydrogenotrophic methanogens were conducted in MEGA7 and inferred using Neighbour-Joining.
 Evolutionary distances were computed using the Jukes-Cantor method as number of base substitutions per site.
 The analysis used 59 nucleotide sequences.
 All positions containing gaps and missing data were eliminated.
 There were a total of 1971 positions in the final dataset.
 An optimal tree with sum of branch length = 6.51376856 is shown.
 The percentage of replicate trees in which the associated taxa clustered together in the bootstrap test (based on 500 replicates) are annotate branches.
 The tree is drawn to scale, with branch lengths in the same units as the evolutionary distances used to infer the phylogenetic tree.
 LAMP primer sets predicted to target specific species are shown as coloured circles (cyan: Methanococcus; blue: Methanoculleus, red: Methanothermobacter; green: Methanobrevibacter).

 Complete LAMP reactions were used to screen a range of samples for the presence of hydrogenotrophic methanogenic genera using two different Bst formulations.
 We extracted DNA from samples of mesophilic and thermophilic anaerobic digesters and compared these to DNA extracted from salt marsh sediment, soil and human stool samples.
 A characteristic ladder-like pattern using Bst 3.0 indicated that Methanoculleus species were detected in mesophilic anaerobic digester samples (Figure 4a).
 Assays for detection of Methanothermobacter species were initially performed using Bst 3.0.
 This led to false-positive amplification in non-template controls.
 Reagent contamination resulting in false positive signals has previously been identified as a potentially confounding factor in LAMP assays (Karthik et al. 2014).
 Even after replacing all reagents, the Bst 3.0 chemistry continued to provide inconclusive results when combined with the Methanothermobacter primers.
 In contrast, the Bst 2.0 Warm Start DNA polymerase showed a distinct ladder-like pattern for Methanothermobacter positive controls and reliably detected Methanothermobacter species in thermophilic anaerobic digester samples (Figure 4b).
 Methanococcus was not detected in any of the environmental samples we tested but was successfully amplified using gDNA isolated from Methanococcus marisnigri JG1 used as a positive control with both Bst 3.0 and Bst 2.0 Warm Start polymerases (Figure 4c).
 Reaction conditions for Methanobrevibacter required further optimization.
-As we did not have pure cultures available as a source of genomic DNA for this genus, environmental samples that showed positive amplification with the outer F3/B3 primers () were used to optimise the LAMP assays for these species.
+As we did not have pure cultures available as a source of genomic DNA for this genus, environmental samples that showed positive amplification with the outer F3/B3 primers (Figure 1, Figure 2d) were used to optimise the LAMP assays for these species.
 A 55°C to 65°C temperature gradient yielded an optimal assay temperature of 58°C for Methanobrevibacter LAMP using Bst 3.0 polymerase due to a lower melting temperature for the F3 and B3 primers.
 A positive ladder-like pattern was observed using metagenomic DNA extracted from human stool samples (Figure 4d).